sportdb/docs/generating-json-datasets.md

 that offer
-free open public domain football data in the JSON (JavaScript Object Notation) data interchange format that you can use as (static) web services with no API key or signup required ;-) too.
+free open public domain football data in the JSON (JavaScript Object Notation) data interchange format that you can use as (static) web services with no API key or signup required ;-), for example.

 Football leagues include: